albumentations-team/albumentations/README.md

 }
 ```

-You can find the full list of papers that cites Albumentations [here](docs/citations.rst).
+You can find the full list of papers that cite Albumentations [here](docs/citations.rst).